firegloves/MemPOI/README.md

 ### Footers and subfooters

 MemPOI supports standard .xlsx footers and sub footers.
-Whereas footers are a simple wrapper of the Excel ones, subfooters are a MemPOI extension that let you add some nice functionalities to your report.
+Whereas footers are a simple wrapper of the Excel ones, subfooters are a MemPOI extension that allows you add some nice features to your report.
 For example, you could choose to add the `NumberSumSubFooter` to your MemPOI report.
-It will results in an additional line at the end of the sheet containing the sum of the numeric columns.This is an example:
+It will result in an additional line at the end of the sheet containing the sum of the numeric columns.
+This is an example:

 ```
 MemPOI memPOI = new MempoiBuilder()